cgrymala/post-content-shortcodes/readme.txt

 == To Do ==

 * Add AJAX features to allow user to choose from a list of posts/sites, instead of requiring them to manually enter the ID
+* Add ability to wrap featured images with a link
+* Add ability to paginate the [post-list] shortcode